BCAPtoken/BCAPToken/doc/storage.md

 ### Description

-If `owner` is not the central bank address, value of `accounts [owner]` is the number of tokens currently belonging to the owner of address `owner`.
-If `owner` is central bank address, value of `accounts [owner]` is maximum allowed number of tokens in circulation minus number of tokens currently in circulation or in other words, the number of tokens that still may be issued.
+If `owner` is not the token issuer address, value of `accounts [owner]` is the number of tokens currently belonging to the owner of address `owner`.
+If `owner` is token issuer address, value of `accounts [owner]` is maximum allowed number of tokens in circulation minus number of tokens currently in circulation or in other words, the number of tokens that still may be issued.

 ### Read in use cases